bjesus/pipet/README.md

 </details>
 <details><summary>Use pipes</summary>

 Use Unix pipes after your queries, as if they were running in your shell.
-For example, count the charaters in the title (with `wc`) and extract the full article URL (with [htmlq](https://github.com/mgdm/htmlq)):
+For example, count the charaters in each title (with `wc`) and extract the full article URL (with [htmlq](https://github.com/mgdm/htmlq)):

 ```
 curl https://news.ycombinator.com/